Wataru Murofushi: York9

 On January 22, 2019, Murofushi signed with Canadian side York9 (later renamed York United), which was set to participate in the debut season of the national Premier League.
 He made his debut in the CPL's inaugural match, when York9 played against Forge FC on April 27, 2019, while he scored his first goal for York on August 25, 2019 against FC Edmonton.
 With a total amount of 23 appearances and three goals, the Japanese was involved in the team's historic first season, ended in sixth place in the Spring round and in third place in the Autumn round.
 He also played six times in the Canadian Championship, where York reached the third qualifying round before being eliminated by the Montreal Impact after a two-legged tie.

 Although the second season of the CPL was postponed and later rescheduled due to the consequences of the COVID-19 pandemic, Murofushi was still able to join York for the so-called "Island Games" (as a shortened edition of the CPL was entirely organized in Charlottetown, on the Prince Edward Island) and played in all of the seven matches his team was involved in, without scoring a single goal.
 However, York9 failed to progress to the second round of the competition as they finished in fifth place, just one point behind last-qualified Pacific.

 Bucheon

-On 9 February 2021, Murofushi signed with South Korean side Bucheon FC 1995, which was set to play in K League 2, for an undisclosed fee.
+On 9 February 2021, Murofushi signed with South Korean side Bucheon 1995, which was set to play in K League 2, for an undisclosed fee.